anshumandwivediusa/java-notes/java_basics_and_oops/README.md

   - The signature is strict because JVM needs a predictable entry point.
   - You can overload main, but JVM will only call the exact public static void main(String[] args) version.
   - Command-line arguments are always strings, even if you type numbers (they must be parsed).
+  - In order to be run by JVM, a class should have a main method with the following signature.

+    ```java
+    public static void main(String args[])
+    static public void main(String[] s)
+    ```

+  - args array’s name is not important. args[0] is the first argument. args.length gives no. of arguments.
+  - main method can be final.
+  - A class with a different main signature or w/o main method will compile.
+But throws a runtime error.
+  - A class without a main method can be run by JVM, if its ancestor class has a main method. (main is just a method and is inherited)

 ## Object vs Class